-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not South African authorities engage with banks and other regulated financial institutions on an ongoing basis to ensure that their risk management practices are progressive and appropriate.
+Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) South African authorities engage with banks and other regulated financial institutions on an ongoing basis to ensure that their risk management practices are progressive and appropriate.
 South Africa has implemented the BCBS''s 29 Core Principles for Effective Banking Supervision as well as the Basel 2 framework and Basel III.
 In a similar vein, compliance by the non-bank regulator with their respective Core Principles and Principles are at an acceptable level.
 The South African Reserve Bank (SARB) has introduced a Committed Liquidity Facility to assist banks in meeting the Liquidity Coverage Ratio (LCR).
 Regular on-site assessments of banks' liquidity management practices, models, appetite, policies, procedures, monitoring and planning take place as frequently as resources permits.
 A joint task team has been established between the bank regulator and non-banking regulator to consider the principles of conglomerates supervision.
 Through exchange control regulations in South Africa, currency outflows are limited by specified thresholds.
 In addition, bank prudential regulations specify punitive limits on banks'' foreign currency spot and derivative positions.
-On a month-to-month basis, through banking data submissions to the central bank, banks'' foreign currency funding obligations are monitored on a contractual and on a business-as-usual basis. yet been fully implemented, please provide reasons for delayed implementation
+On a month-to-month basis, through banking data submissions to the central bank, banks'' foreign currency funding obligations are monitored on a contractual and on a business-as-usual basis.
+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation